privacy-fish/website-privacy.fish/content/documentation/administrator-workstation-design.md

 ---
 title: "Administrator Workstation Design"
+description: "How the admin workstation is treated as replaceable infrastructure and rebuilt around minimal trusted material."
 weight: 50
+video: "/videos/security-model.mp4"
 ---

 The core concept behind the hardware of a Privacy.Fish administrators workstation is to harden it, but still consider it exploitable and hence completely replace it frequently.